-Whether you identify as a graphic, UI or visual designer—or a combination of all three—you have the potential to run a booming small business with the help of cloud accounting.
+Whether you identify as a graphic, UI, or visual designer—or a combination of all 3—you have the potential to run a booming small business with the help of cloud accounting.

 Not only do you have skills that companies of all sizes desperately need, you’re more rare than you think.

-According to a The Creative Group survey, 45 per cent of advertising and marketing executives said it’s challenging to find highly skilled creative professionals today.
+According to a The Creative Group survey, 45% of advertising and marketing executives said it’s challenging to find highly skilled creative professionals today.
 That’s your cue.

 You’ve got the skills, but do you have a system that ensures you’re as efficient as you can be, provides a place to collaborate with your clients, offers deep insights into your business’s trajectory and, maybe most importantly, helps you get paid quickly?